gabrielmpp/LagrangianCoherence/docs/source/index.rst

 LagrangianCoherence: Finding coherent behavior in atmospheric flow
 ===============================================
+This library provides tools for computing parcel trajectories and applying Lagrangian diagnostics to identify coherent behavior in the atmospheric flow.
+The library is built using xarray, numpy and numba computational capabilities.

-This library provides tools for computing the Finite-Time Lyapunov Exponent in atmopsheric data using xarray.
+ the Finite-Time Lyapunov Exponent in atmopsheric data using xarray.

 .. toctree::
-     :maxdepth: 2
+     :maxdepth: 4
      :caption: Contents:

 .. automodule:: LCS